fluxxshep/DiscDV/README.md

 ## Step four: setting up DiscDV
 At this point, you should have your Discord bot's token in `token.txt`.

-The next thing to do is download or build the required Codec2 libraries.
+You can run this program without Codec2 libraries if you only want to use analog voice, but if you want FreeDV, the next thing to do is download or build the required Codec2 libraries.

 On **Linux**, this can be done by going to the codec2 GitHub page at https://github.com/drowe67/codec2,